JBZoo/CSV-Blueprint/README.md

 **Notes**
-* Report format for GitHub Actions is `github` by default.
+* Report format for GitHub Actions is `table` by default.
 * Tools uses [JBZoo/CI-Report-Converter](https://github.com/JBZoo/CI-Report-Converter) as SDK to convert reports to different formats.
 So you can easily integrate it with any CI system.